-Two-thirds of the temples announced by President Nelson have been announced in locations outside of the United States.
-Overall, he has announced temples in 37 countries.
+More than half of the temples announced by President Nelson have been announced in locations outside of the United States.
+Overall, he has announced temples in 45 countries.

-Just over one-third of the temples announced in the United States have been in Utah.
-Temples announced in Utah have been spread across six counties:
+Just over a quarter of the temples President Nelson has announced in the United States have been in Utah.
+Temples announced in Utah have been spread across eight counties: